Cisco-Talos/pyrebox/docs/quickstart.rst

 At this moment, PyREBox supports any Windows image (32 and 64 bit) that is supported by Volatility.

-You can create your own image in QEMU, even using KVM (install QEMU from repositories).
-Example:
+You can create your own image using KVM.
+In order to avoid compatibility problems, use the pyrebox binaries instead of your system installation qemu binaries:
 ::
   qemu-img create -f qcow2 -o compat=0.10 images/xpsp3.qcow2 4G
-  qemu-system-i386 -m 256 -monitor stdio -usb -drive file=images/xpsp3.qcow,index=0,media=disk,format=qcow2,cache=unsafe -cdrom images/WinXP.iso -boot d -enable-kvm
+  ./pyrebox-i386 -m 256 -monitor stdio -usb -drive file=images/xpsp3.qcow2,index=0,media=disk,format=qcow2,cache=unsafe -cdrom images/WinXP.iso -boot d -enable-kvm

 Proceed with installation, and then boot with network (don't use -net none) and usb support (-usb), and plug in a usb (see Loading a USB image).
 Let the system install all the drivers
 ::
-  qemu-system-i386 -m 256 -monitor stdio -usb -drive file=images/xpsp3.qcow,index=0,media=disk,format=qcow2,cache=unsafe -netdev user,id=network0 -device rtl8139,netdev=network0
+  ./pyrebox-i386 -m 256 -monitor stdio -usb -drive file=images/xpsp3.qcow,index=0,media=disk,format=qcow2,cache=unsafe -netdev user,id=network0 -device rtl8139,netdev=network0

 Basic QEMU usage
 ----------------